azsk/AzTS-docs/MMA Removal Utility/MultiTenantSetupInstallation.md

 In this section, we will walk you through the steps for setting up multi-tenant AzTS MMA Removal Utility.
 This setup may take up to 30 minutes.

-Before initiating the setup please validate the prerequisites, download and extract deployment package using [Prerequisites](./Prerequisites.md).
+Before initiating the setup please validate the prerequisites, download and extract deployment package using the link [here](./Prerequisites.md).

 This setup is divided into nine steps: